arenaxr/arena-docs/content/overview/dev-guide.md

 # Introduction to ARENA Python Program Development

 {% include alert type="note" content="
-We recommend the [ARENA Overview](/content/overview) to learn the about the main concepts of the ARENA.
+We recommend the [ARENA Overview](/content/overview) to learn about the main concepts of the ARENA.
 "%}

 You can define the appearance and behavior of objects in a scene using python programs, which take advantage of the fact that all objects in a scene are networked via a MQTT Publish-Subscribe (PubSub) messaging bus: